astravant/digitalgarden/_notes/Genesis.md

 Information shapes our understanding of ourselves and how we relate to each other, it defines who we are as a species.
 The flow of information is essential to living creatures, if our bodies were to halt the transfer of data, we would cease to exist.

-The universe is flows of data from one form to another (much like the law of conservation of energy) and organisms are biochemical algorithms manifested in flesh and blood.

 Yet for all its power, information remains a mystery: Information is scattered, inconsistent, and incomplete.

 ## 02